Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

 Now it becomes clear that, up to a constant factor of $h^2$, we are effectively integrating the HNN's prediction $\hatH$ using the forward Euler method and comparing the result $\hat y_1$ to the real observation $y_1$ in the loss function.
 We can do better than forward Euler!

-\begin{remarks}\leavevmode \begin{enumerate}[label={(\roman*)},nosep] \item In fact, using the forward Euler method here means that there does not even exist a function~$\hatH$ such that the loss could be identically zero everywhere in phase space --- an artificial lower bound for the loss is introduced, frustrating the training procedure.
-This impossibility realizes as a mismatch of order $h$ in the mixed second derivatives $\grad_{pq} \hatH$ and $\grad_{qp} \hatH$ of the function to be learned, see Appendix~\ref{ap:non-existence-H} for the details. \item One may argue that, instead, the true derivative $\dot y$ should be more accurately approximated by higher-order difference quotients.
+\begin{remarks}\leavevmode \begin{enumerate}[label={(\roman*)},nosep] \item In fact, using the forward Euler method here means that there does not even exist a function~$\hatH$ such that the loss could be identically zero everywhere in phase space; a consequence of the converse Poincaré theorem \cite[Thm.~VI.2.6]{GNI}.
+This impossibility realizes as a mismatch of order $h$ in the mixed second derivatives $\grad_{pq} \hatH$ and $\grad_{qp} \hatH$ of the function to be learned, as explained in \ref{ap:non-existence-H}.
+An artificial lower bound for the loss is thus introduced, frustrating the training procedure. \item One may argue that, instead, the true derivative $\dot y$ should be more accurately approximated by higher-order difference quotients.
 Yet, this would only involve operations on the dataset without the HNN itself, so this point of view is rather limited.
 One would not be able to exploit the real system's symplecticity as explained next. \end{enumerate} \end{remarks}